SimonvBaal/analysis_cory-chatbot/README.md

 collaborators: Farhad Fatehi, Suong Le, Antonio Verdejo-Garcia and Jakob Hohwy

 ## License
-This project is licensed with CC-BY
+This project has an MIT license

 ## Project status
 This project is still under development